-Currently, my role revolves around planning and crafting social media content, social ads, articles, emailers, and press releases for a variety of clients.
+My role involved planning and crafting social media content, social media ads, articles, blogs, emailers, press releases, and web content for a variety of industries.

-I love creating content for our various clients as I get to delve into different industries; like interior design, hoteliers, real estate agencies, wholesalers, and more.
-No two days are ever the same and I’m constantly learning and loving it.
+I loved creating content for our various clients as I got to delve into different industries; like interior design, hoteliers, real estate agencies, wholesalers, and more.
+No two days were ever the same.

 In the summers of 2016 and 2017, I undertook work experience in copy writing with Web Consultancy Group, Middlesbrough.
 During both periods of time, I worked on articles for a variety of clients and no day was the same; one day I was challenged with writing about concrete dividers followed by a funeral directory, while other days I managed to turn every article into one about the tiny house movement.